apollographql/apollo-client/react-docs/source/cache-updates.md

 <h2 id="updateQueries">Using `updateQueries`</h2>

 Just as `fetchMore` allows you to update your UI according to the result of a query, `updateQueries` lets you update your UI based on the result of a mutation.
-To re-emphasize: most of the time, your UI should just update automatically based on the result of a mutation as long as modified fields of objects and the object identifiers of modified objects are returned with the mutation (see the cache and `dataIdFromObject` documentation for more information).
+To re-emphasize: most of the time, your UI should just update automatically based on the result of a mutation as long as modified fields of objects and the object identifiers of modified objects are returned with the mutation (see the [`dataIdFromObject`](#dataIdFromObject) documentation above for more information).

 However, if you are removing or adding items to a list with a mutation or can't assign object identifiers to some of your objects, you'll have to use `updateQueries` to make sure that your UI reflects the change correctly.